 And other small things, like starting every conversation with “how are you feeling”.
 Chances are we are always feeling some sort of way that isn’t great.
 Stop bringing it up and learn to ask about something new.
 So yes, I will lay in the dark all day.
 No, I prefer the storms.
 It’s 2018 how are we still using the “r” word?
 My disease doesn’t have a cure, sit down and shut up.
 Stop commenting on someone’s weight.
 Unless you have medical credentials, don’t comment on who I’m seeking treatment from.

-As put best by one of my favorite warriors: “Most comments come from a place of love and concern for me, but damn think about how your concern comes out of your mouth”
+As put best by one of my good friends: “Most comments come from a place of love and concern for me, but damn think about how your concern comes out of your mouth”

 Outside of the endless comments… and yes my list could have created a book, but I had to simplify it. we spend most of the time feeling alone.

 When asked how comments differed when they came from friends/family verses strangers, the answers all ran together.

 Our families are hurting us.
 Our families are the ones who are closest to us and have the biggest impact on us, so when they continue to treat us as burdens and refuse to even pretend to try to understand its much worse than some half-assed assumption made by Chad at Starbucks.

 We’re pushed to isolate ourselves, because we don’t want to keep feeling rejected.
 We’re treated like the burdens our conditions try to make us.
 But our lives our more than our disease, and family of all people should understand that.